-How much is your company spending on business travel and meetings and events this year?
+How much is your company spending on business travel or meetings and events?
 The current atmosphere of uncertainty can make it challenging to forecast such activities – the answer can change with each breaking news story of the day.
-Still, here are some insights for gaining greater clarity and management over your travel and meeting spend, courtesy of American Express Global Business Travel’s Global Business Consulting (GBC) and Meetings & Events (M&E) teams.
+Still, here are some insights for gaining greater clarity and management over your travel and meeting spend, courtesy of Amex GBT Consulting and Amex GBT Meetings & Events (M&E) teams.

 Define when travel/meetings are advantageous